Increase Visits & Conversions GET A FREE WEBSITE AUDIT

 On average, organizations lose $5.87 million in revenue due to one non-compliance event.
 The fines of GDPR start at 2% of a company’s annual revenue for corporate abuses or disclosure of user information.
 This accounts for a minimum of $11 million!

-If you thought digital marketing costs money and takes a lot of time, imagine how much your company will waste if you aren’t compliant.
+If you think digital marketing costs money and takes a lot of time, imagine how much your company will waste if you aren’t compliant.
 Being compliant with laws and regulations helps you keep your business up and running, and you can allocate the funds you’ll save to your digital marketing goals.

 How well are you handling data privacy?